puzzlef/louvain-communities/README.md

 use `atomicCAS()` operations in order to **avoid collisions** which can further drop performance.

-Therefore, here my idea is to look if we can simply **do away** with **large** **hash tables** and **collision resolution** altogether, by simply *considering* *identical hash keys* as *identical labels*.
-This may lead to *bad communities*, but that is what this experiment is for.
-If they do yield good communities it can be a big win in performance.
-Note that such a scheme is only likely to cause issues only in the *first few iterations*, when we have a large number of communities.
-In addition, as there is potential for multiple communities to be combined, we will consider the *new community* to be the *hash key*.
+Originally, my idea was to look if we can simply **do away** with **large** **hash tables** and **collision resolution** altogether, by simply *considering* *identical hash keys* as *identical labels*.
+However, either due to a mistake of my own or due to the limit to the total number of communities enforced by the lack of collision resolution, the quality of communitied (based on modularity) were really bad.
+Therefore, with this experiment, we put in place **proper** **collision resolution** *(algorithmically)*, but still *restrict the capacity of the* *accumulator hashtable*.
+As you will read later, this gives us good results.

 In this experiment we adjust the capacity of accumulator hashtable from `2` to `4093` in multiples of 2.
 This capacity is always set to the highest prime